AUSTRALIA'S MIGRATION HISTORY

 Immigration Opportunities in Australia

-Professionals and other Skilled Migrants: This category of people for designated occupations can migrate to Australia straight without any sponsorship from an employer.
+Professionals and other skilled migrants: This category of people with designated occupations can migrate to Australia straight away without any sponsorship from an employer.

-Business People: People with sufficient wealth and good business profile also can come to establish, manage or develop a new or existing business, or invest in Australia.
+Business People: People with sufficient wealth and a good business profile can also come to establish, manage, or develop a new or existing business or invest in Australia.

 Settle in Australia